 Oahu is filled with exciting tours and excursions.
 Often, these excursions will pick you up from your hotel.
 This complimentary option is great for ease throughout your day.
 You won't have to worry about traffic, extra costs, or parking.

-Keep in mind that you won't have the freedom or flexibility associated with other travel options.
-So before you hop on an arranged shuttle to your destination, make sure you have everything you need for your tour or excursion.
+Remember that you won't have the freedom or flexibility with these options.
+So, before you hop on an arranged shuttle to your destination, ensure you have everything you need for your tour or excursion.

-These arranged shuttles also may require you to walk a short distance to a nearby hotel due to driveway or traffic restrictions.
+Due to driveway or traffic restrictions, these arranged shuttles may require you to walk a short distance to a nearby hotel.

 Walking the Waikiki area is surprisingly easy.
 There are plenty of outstanding restaurants, attractions, adventures, and outdoor fun, all within walking distance.
-Moreover, getting around Honolulu without a car is free and convenient.
+Moreover, getting around Honolulu without a car is free and convenient!
 Just remember to bring a light jacket in case of a quick rain shower.

-Taxis are available all over the island but are not the cheapest or most effective transportation option by far.
+Taxis are available all over the island but are not the cheapest or most effective transportation option.
 In addition, taxis (and your payment) are at the mercy of the dense traffic, so they may not be the best way to get around Honolulu.

 Getting Around Oahu Can Be Easy

 With so many transportation choices, you won't have a problem getting around Oahu.
 Doing your research will help you determine how to travel in Honolulu and get around Waikiki.
 We hope our guide helped with which transportation option is truly the best for your budget and trip.

 Have Any Additional Tips for Getting Around Oahu?